 South Cali Sunnies

-South Cali is all about bringing the iconic design aesthetic of Souther California (Santa Barbara to San Diego) to the streets of Australia.
-It all started with an obsession with the Californian summer from the waves to the palm trees to a winding coastline which met with the warm desert mountains.
-Today that very company based in Melbourne ships some of the freshest eyewear around the world.
-Their products feature polarised and UV-400 rated designs along with fashionable silhouettes by places such as Santa Monica, Venice Beach, Laguna Beach and Newport Beach.
+Today, South Cali Sunnies, based in Melbourne, ships some of the freshest eyewear around the world.
+Their products feature polarised and UV-400 rated designs along with fashionable silhouettes inspired by places such as Santa Monica, Venice Beach, Laguna Beach, and Newport Beach.
 Each model is so distinct that it’s actually named after these beaches.
 Gnarly, dude.